amelki/koops/README.md

 Koops is Kotlin-based scripting language aimed at running command line tools commonly used in devops day-to-day work, such as maven, gradle, docker, git, AWS SDK, Google Cloud SDK etc.

-It's an alternative to python or bash scripting, allowing a much more controlled way of writing your scripts, combining a simple way of calling commands with the power of the Kotlin language.
+It's an alternative to python or bash scripting, allowing a much more controlled way of writing devops scripts, combining a simple way of calling commands with the power of the Kotlin language.

 ## Getting Started